Wenche Selmer: Biography

-Wenche Elisabeth Reimers was born in Paris, France while his father was pursued law practice.
+Wenche Elisabeth Reimers was born in Paris, France, where her father was practicing law.
 She was the daughter of attorney Herman Foss Reimers (1874–1961) and Birgit Bødtker Næss (1882–1945).
 Her family returned to Norway when she was six years old and settled at Vestre Aker in Oslo.
 She graduated from the Norwegian National Academy of Craft and Art Industry (Statens håndverks- og kunstindustriskole) in 1945.
 After graduating, she apprenticed with architect Arnstein Arneberg who was married to her older half-sister, Eva Reimers (1901–1987).
 She followed with a year of training with architect Marcel Lods at the Ecole des Beaux-Arts in Paris.
 From 1948 she worked for architects Arne Pedersen (1897–1951) and Reidar Winge Lund (1908–1978) in Oslo.
 In 1954, she started her architectural firm and began a collaboration with Jens Andreas Selmer.
 She taught at the Oslo School of Architecture and Design from 1976 to 1987.